kg-cornell/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

 ### What worked well about the system and what didn't?
 The detection of the values from the sensor is decently accurate.
 However, I'm not sure whether the values will be accurate beyond a range.
+Also, it would be great to constantly check the CPU temperature levels and trigger a voice from the computer automatically to ask the user to shut the system down at the time of over heating.

 ### What worked well about the controller and what didn't?